ayush--s/demo-celery-pool-eventlet-gevent-prefork/README.md

 # Trials
 ## Run with pool = `prefork`

-*expectation* : No errors, everything runs fine.
+*expectation* : No errors, everything runs fine. (ok there might be some database locked errors, but that's not what we're looking for)

 1. run `python2 manage.py fill` to prefill the queue with tasks
 2. run `celery worker -A demo -c 40 --pool prefork -l INFO` to run tasks